scottclowe/matlab-schemer/README.md

 This MATLAB package makes it easy to change the color scheme (a.k.a. theme) of the MATLAB display and GUI.

-You can use `schemer` to import a predefined color scheme, transfer your color settings between installations, or create your own color scheme.
+You can use Schemer to import a predefined color scheme, transfer your color settings between installations, or create your own color scheme.

 A collection of color schemes is available in the schemes folder, with